New Bathroom Cost

 How much does a new bathroom cost in the UK?

-The size of your bathroom and the quality of the finish you are after will have a significant impact on the overall cost of your bathroom refurbishment.
+The average cost of a medium-sized bathroom with an average finish is £5,000.
+The size of your bathroom and the quality of the finish you are after will significantly impact the overall cost of your bathroom refurbishment.

 • If you need to have your bathroom redesigned to change the use of your bathroom.